kaseyvee/audiophile/README.md

 # Audiophile e-commerce website
-This is a solution to the [PAudiophile e-commerce website challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/audiophile-ecommerce-website-C8cuSd_wx).
+This is a solution to the [Audiophile e-commerce website challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/audiophile-ecommerce-website-C8cuSd_wx).

 Check out my other solutions on Frontend Mentor at [@kaseyvee](https://www.frontendmentor.io/profile/kaseyvee) or [frontend-mentor-challenges](https://github.com/kaseyvee/frontend-mentor-challenges).